NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 # Step 1: Create an Extension

-> 📝 **Note:** For a more detailed introduction to creating an extension, please refer back to `Jen's tutorial` [link to tutorial]
+> 📝 **Note:** For a more detailed introduction to creating an extension, please refer back to [How to make an extension by spawning primitives](https://github.com/NVIDIA-Omniverse/kit-extension-sample-spawnprims/blob/main/exts/omni.example.spawnPrims/tutorial/Spawn_PrimsTutorial.md)

 For this guide, we will briefly go over how to create an extension.
-If you have not completed `Jen's tutorial` it is recommended you pause here and complete that before moving forward.
+If you have not completed [How to make an extension by spawning primitives](https://github.com/NVIDIA-Omniverse/kit-extension-sample-spawnprims/blob/main/exts/omni.example.spawnPrims/tutorial/Spawn_PrimsTutorial.md) it is recommended you pause here and complete that before moving forward.

 ## Step 1.1: Create the extension template
   In Omniverse Code navigate to the `Extensions` tab and create a new extension by clicking the ➕ icon in the upper left corner and select `New Extension Template Project`.
 This may be familar from the Tutorial on how to Spawn Primatives.